DRRobertson9673/W2_Portfolio_Challenge/README.md

 ## Description
 The aim of this project was to build a portfolio page which I can add to as the course progresses.

-The webpage needed to show my name, a recent photo or avatar and link sections about me, my work and how to contact me.
+The webpage needed to show my name, a recent photo or avatar and the link sections about me, my work and how to contact me.

 The webpage needed to responsive when changing various screen sizes.